 Most companies only ever have one type of share (or class of share).
-The shares are commonly called ordinary shares and will be the ones the company was incorporated with.
-The typical rights that go with ordinary shares (and the rights conferred by the Model Articles for private limited companies) are:
+These are commonly called ordinary shares and will be the ones the company was incorporated with.
+The typical rights that go with ordinary shares are:

-Creating different share classes in this way might allow dividends to be paid to some shareholders but not to others, but the company should be careful to ensure that any such strategy does not constitute a breach of HMRC rules and guidelines.
+Creating different share classes in this way might allow dividends to be paid to some shareholders but not to others.
+The company should be careful to ensure that any such strategy does not constitute a breach of HMRC rules and guidelines.

 Manage your company's share classes the easy way